Highlights

 • Judge for the CWRU Intersections Poster Symposium.

-• Reviewer for ICLR, ICML, and ACL.
+• Reviewer for ICLR, NeurIPS, ICML, ACL, and COLM.

 • Best Pitch Award, 2024 CCIR Symposium, Center for Imaging Research.